deathraygames/star-hopper-glitch/README.md

 # Star Hopper: Glitch Jump
 Space exploration game made for js13k competition over the course of about 3 days

+Description: A space exploration game featuring physics-based starship piloting across dozens of systems.
+Land on planets, mine fuel, jump to the next system, avoid flying into the sun, and try to make it make it "home".

 ## Current Features

 * Simple space flight